LaunchCodeEducation/lchs/src/chapters/more-flask/chapter-setup.rst

       build/
       *.egg-info/

 #.
-Line 1 is the name of directory for the virtual environment.
-Once we save,
+Line 1 is the name of the directory for the virtual environment.
+Once we
-   ``flask-env`` turns gray in the file tree.
+   save, ``flask-env`` turns gray in the file tree.
 The folder will no longer be tracked by Git.

    .. figure:: figures/gitignore-filetree.png
          :alt: Project filetree indicating that flask-env is no longer being tracked.

 #.
-For different projects, change the name on line 1.
+For different projects, change line 1 to match the name used for the virtual
+   environment.
 #.
 Save and commit your work.